coil-kt/coil/coil-compose-singleton/README.md

 `ImagePainter` manages the asynchronous image request and handles drawing the placeholder/success/error drawables.

+## Migrating from Accompanist

+Coil's Jetpack Compose integration is based on [Accompanist](https://github.com/google/accompanist)'s Coil integration with a number of changes:

+- `rememberCoilPainter` is renamed to `rememberImagePainter` and its arguments changed:
+    - `shouldRefetchOnSizeChange` is replaced with `onExecute`, which has more control over if image requests are executed or skipped.
+    - `requestBuilder` is renamed to `builder`.
+    - `fadeIn` and `fadeInDurationMs` are removed.
+Migrate to `ImageRequest.Builder.crossfade` (see [Transitions](#Transitions).
+    - `previewPlaceholder` is removed. `ImageRequest.placeholder` is now automatically used if inspection mode is enabled.
+- `LoadPainter` is renamed to `ImagePainter`.
+    - `ImagePainter` no longer falls back to executing an image request with the root view's size if `onDraw` is not called.
+This is most likely to be noticeable if you use `ImagePainter` in a `LazyColumn` and the `Image`'s size isn't constrained.
+- `Loader` and `rememberLoadPainter` are removed.
+- `LocalImageLoader.current` is not-null and returns the singleton `ImageLoader` by default.
+- `DrawablePainter` and `rememberDrawablePainter` are now private.

 ## Transitions

 You can enable the built in crossfade transition using `ImageRequest.Builder.crossfade`: